medcomdk/dk-ehmi-eas/input/pagecontent/Use-case-2.md

-# Get GP for a Patient by GPId (Health Insurance Group 1)
+# Get General Practitioner for a Patient by GPId (Health Insurance Group 1)

 This use case concerns the search for the necessary message address metadata information (like the GLN number) of a general practitioner based on the identification of the general practitioner.
 This is relevant, for example, when the general practitioner of a patient in the National Danish health insurance group 1 is already known.
 The sequence diagram for this case is as follows: